gregcompton/AtmosphereMonitor/README.md

 *ToDo: Create XBee Micropython PyCharm Plugin tutorial*

 ## Resources
+- PyCharm XBee MicroPython plugin: https://plugins.jetbrains.com/plugin/12445-xbee-micropython
 - Digi MicroPython Programming Guide: https://www.digi.com/resources/documentation/digidocs/PDFs/90002219.pdf  - Pycharm plugin info begins on page 32
+- Basic XBee XCTU tutorials: https://www.youtube.com/playlist?list=PL2MfcBwemUMscK12JcMxgHKZu0ZUGRizO
-- ToDo: Add link to youtube tutorial video
+- ToDo: Create tutorial video for this project

 # Instructions
 Before you begin, verify that XBee radios can be discovered in XCTU.
 If not, fundamental troubleshooting is required, which is beyond the scope of this document.
 If you don't know how to do this, check out my tutorial here: https://youtu.be/AemzSO5EDy0